XinyuYanTJU/LawDIS/README.md

 ## 🚀 1.
 Features

-The following is a quick video to introduce our work:
+The following is an introductory video of our work:

 https://github.com/user-attachments/assets/b2327310-0259-4b7a-95dd-fd4e881900fb